-Flower Color: Yellow; flowers small about ½ to 1 inch, on tips of flowering stalks; strap-shaped (ligulate) flowers only in clusters on open branches; flowers usually bloom mornings to mid-mornings; fruit is an achene with white hairs on one end, seeds are wind dispersed.
+Flower Color: Yellow; flowers small about ½ to 1 inch (1.2-2.54 cm), on tips of flowering stalks (peduncles); ligulate flower in clusters on open branches (remarkably similar to a Dandelion flower); flowers usually bloom mornings to mid-mornings; fruit is a cypsela with white hairs on one end, seeds are wind dispersed.

 Habitat Preferences: Throughout the state, roadsides, yards, gardens, fields, along streams and disturbed areas.